hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 case you ever want to follow this guide again in the future (modifying the already modified config).
 From /libreboot\_util/cbfstool, do:\
 \$ **sed -e 's:(cbfsdisk)/grub.cfg:(cbfsdisk)/grubtest.cfg:g' -e
-'s:Switch to grub.cfg:Switch to grubtest.cfg:g' &lt; grubtest.cfg &gt;
+'s:Switch to grub.cfg:Switch to grubtest.cfg:g' < grubtest.cfg >
 grub.cfg**\

 Delete the grub.cfg that remained inside the ROM:\